TokyoTech-SasaharaLAB-CREST/Research-Internship/README.md

 ## https://tokyotech-sasaharalab-crest.github.io/Research-Internship/

 Research Intership prgram at Sasahara Lab at Tokyo Tech is an initative to develop and oriented young students interest towards computational social sience research.

+## See our lab at https://www.colorlessgreen.info/home